Questions and Answers on issues about the digital copyright directive after 13 February deal

 By contrast, the draft directive will impact large online platforms and news aggregators like Google's YouTube, Google News or Facebook, making it essential for them to correctly remunerate artists and journalists whose work they monetise.

-The expectation is that the draft directive will push the online platforms/news aggregators to finally roll out a policy to fairly remunerate all those from whose work they make their money.
+The expectation is that the draft directive will push the online platforms to finally roll out a policy to fairly remunerate all those from whose work they make their money.

 Will the directive affect internet freedom or lead to internet censorship?

 Freedom on the internet, as in the real world, will continue to exist as long as the exercise of this freedom does not restrict the rights of others, or is illegal.
-This means that a user will be able to continue uploading content to internet platforms and that these platforms/news aggregators will be able to continue hosting such uploads, as long as the platforms respect the creators’ right to fair remuneration.
-Currently, the online platforms/news aggregators remunerate creators on a voluntary basis and only to a very limited degree.
+This means that a user will be able to continue uploading content to internet platforms and that these platforms will be able to continue hosting such uploads, as long as the platforms respect the creators’ right to fair remuneration.
+Currently, the online platforms remunerate creators on a voluntary basis and only to a very limited degree because they hold no liability for the content they host and therefore have little to no incentive to strike deals with rights holders.

-The draft directive will not be the source of censorship.
-By increasing legal liability, the draft directive will increase pressure on internet platforms/news aggregators to conclude fair remuneration deals with the creators of work through which the platforms make money.
+The directive will not be the source of censorship.
+By increasing legal liability, the directive will increase pressure on internet platforms to conclude fair remuneration deals with the creators of work through which the platforms make money.
 This is not censorship.

-The draft directive sets a goal to be achieved - An online platform/news aggregator must not earn money from material created by people without compensating them.
-Therefore, a platform/news aggregator is legally liable if there is content on its site for which it has not properly paid the creator.
-This means that those whose work is used illegally can sue the platform/news aggregator.
+The draft directive sets a goal to be achieved - An online platform must not earn money from material created by people without compensating them.
+Therefore, a platform is legally liable if there is content on its site for which it has not properly paid the creator.
+This means that those whose work is used illegally can sue the platform.

 The draft directive however does not specify or list what tools, human resources or infrastructure may be needed to prevent unremunerated material appearing on the site.
 There is therefore no requirement for upload filters.

-However, if large platforms/news aggregators do not come up with any innovative solutions, they may end up opting for filters.
-Such filters are already used by the big companies!
+However, if large platforms do not come up with any innovative solutions, they may end up opting for filters.
+Such filters are indeed already used by the big companies!
 The criticism that these sometimes filter out legitimate content may at times be valid.
-However, this criticism should be directed towards the platforms/news aggregators designing and implementing them, not to the legislator who is setting out a goal to be achieved - a company must pay for material it uses to make a profit.
+But it should be directed towards the platforms designing and implementing them, not to the legislator who is setting out a goal to be achieved - a company must pay for material it uses to make a profit.
 A goal which, in the real world, is uncontested and enforced.

 Why have there been numerous recriminations against the directive?

 Such wide-ranging campaigning generally does lead to impressive claims snowballing; there are claims that the draft directive risks “breaking the internet", or "killing the internet".
-Since the draft directive does not confer any new rights on creators, nor impose new obligations on internet platforms/news aggregators, such claims seem excessive.
+Since the draft directive does not confer any new rights on creatives, nor impose new obligations on internet platforms or news aggregators, such claims seem excessive.

 There are numerous precedents of lobbying campaigns predicting catastrophic outcomes, which have never come true.